dima-lkv/flaskBinanceEnterTask/README.md

 	`python app.py`
 5. Navigate to http://localhost:5000 in your browser to view the application.

+## Default settings
+By default, data will be collected for 1 hour every 5 minutes.
+However, you can change this in the methods.py file within the main function.

+The default code example is as follows:
+	`start_collecting(minutes_interval=5, hours=1)`

+The minutes_interval variable is responsible for chart renewal, where a value of 5 means the charts will be renewed every 5 minutes.
+The hours variable is a timer that determines how long data will be collected.
+You can change it to days or minutes.

+For example:
+	`start_collecting(minutes_interval=10, days=7)`
+In this case, data collection will be continuous for 7 days, and the charts will be renewed every 10 minutes.

 ### app.py:
 The main application file.
 It sets up the Flask application and the routes for the different pages.